czielin/MICScan/README.md

 **VisualStudioExtension**

 This project contains a Visual Studio extension that allows sharing of vulnerable commits through the MICScan API in the **Web** project.
 This is done by right clicking on a commit in the Git history within Visual Studio and selecting the option to share with MICScan.

+A preview of the extension is available in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=MICScan.VulnerabilityShare).

 ![Share Vulnerability Context Menu](https://github.com/czielin/MICScan/blob/master/images/GitHistory.png?raw=true)